commercialhaskell/stack/doc/GUIDE.md

 1. The stack executable itself
 2. The stack root, e.g. `$HOME/.stack` on non-Windows systems.
     * See `stack path --stack-root`
-    * On Windows, you will also need to delete `stack path --programs-paths`
+    * On Windows, you will also need to delete `stack path --programs`
 3. Any local `.stack-work` directories inside a project

 ## exec